-- They have a close relationship with man — Over the centuries, ponies have been used in Dartmoor’s mining industry to transport ore, for shepherding, taking families to market and on occasion, even helping the postman deliver letters!
-Yet they retain their wildness…
+- They have had a close relationship with man — Over the centuries, ponies have been used in Dartmoor’s mining industry to transport ore, for shepherding, taking families to market and on occasion, even helping the postman deliver letters!

-- Most ponies have not been handled — All of the moor’s ponies belong to different pony keepers, who ensure that each herd is healthy.
-Despite this, the vast majority are not used to being handled, so they can be skittish around people and we recommend not approaching them too closely so they can’t kick or bite you.
+- All of the moor’s ponies belong to different pony keepers, who ensure that each herd is healthy.
+Despite this, the vast majority are not used to being handled, so they can be nervous or defensive around people and we recommend not approaching them too closely so they can’t kick or bite you.

 - It’s illegal to feed them — As you might expect, the diets of a human and pony are drastically different, so even foods like organic vegetables can be bad for them.
 If people feed ponies, it attracts them to the roadside and puts them at risk of being killed.
 The animals have plenty of places to graze and never run out of food… so just don’t do it!

 - They’re vital for the eco-system — The grazing that the ponies do on our moorland plays a vital role in maintaining a variety of habitats, supporting other wildlife.
 So if you see other animals on the moor, they may have directly benefitted from the ponies!

 - There are several different types — The pedigree Dartmoor ponies are a hardy, rare breed, herds of them can be found on many areas of the moor.
 They are up to 12.2 hands high and can be bay, brown, black, grey, chestnut or roan.
 Dartmoor hill ponies can be any size from tiny to large, and any colour including mixed colours.
 Shetland ponies can also be any colour including mixed, but they are generally the smallest of the ponies on the moor.

 For more information on Dartmoor ponies, visit https://www.visitdartmoor.co.uk/things-to-do/dartmoor-ponies